 More recently, PRP is being used extensively in aesthetic medicine to keep us looking younger and to promote hair growth.
 In the same ways, the growth factors in PRP facilitate tissue repair from injury or surgery, they also regenerate aging skin.
 PRP injected into the facial skin has been called the “vampire facial” made famous by some Hollywood stars.

 Today we use a more advanced technique called micro-needling.
 The PRP is layered across your face and delivered to the skin using a handheld device called a Micropen.
 This device has 12 tiny micro-needles that drive the PRP in, calling in the tissue repair team to get to work!
 The result is accelerated collagen production with new, thicker, stronger collagen.
 The procedure is well tolerated and done in the office while you are awake.
 It takes less than a couple of hours to complete and usually two to three treatments are recommended spaced four to six weeks apart.
 The collagen repair process can take four to six weeks, we expect to see the full results blossom over the course of months and continue to improve over a year.

-If you have any questions or want to learn more about PRP for musculoskeletal or skin rejuvenation, please plan to attend our free interactive community lecture on this topic at the Coronado Library Winn Room from 6-7PM on Thursday 04/06/2017!
+If you have any questions or want to learn more about PRP for musculoskeletal or skin rejuvenation, please contact us as soon as you can!